mjuenema/python-TSIP/README.rst

 Documentation is way behind and largely reflects an obsolete implementation of this project.

-`python-TSIP` is automatically tested against the following Python versions.
+Python-TSIP is automatically tested against the following Python versions.

 * Python 2.6
 * Python 2.7
+* Python 3.2 (fails on Travis-CI but passes my local Tox tests)
 * Python 3.3
 * Python 3.4
 * Python 3.5
 * pypy
 * pypy3

-Python 3.2 is not officially supported as the automatic test on Travis-CI fails.
+* jython (not supported by Travis-CI but passes my local Tox tests)

 =========   ===================   ==============   =================
 Branch      Travis-CI             Codacy           Codecov